 So we advise people that gluten should be relatively safe.
 It is important to try to base these recommendations on evidence, not just theory, and we feel comfortable that the evidence does not sufficiently support a link with gluten to recommend avoiding it.
 Overall, the evidence of any effect of gluten in MS is not convincing enough to warrant changing our diet to exclude wheat products.

 Most people actually find that they feel better, but the real effect is on reducing the rate of relapses.
 This only becomes clear with time.
-It took people in Swank’s study 3 to 5 years to stabilize on the diet, that is, to get their relapse rates down to a minimum, although there was a big difference by about 9 to 12 months.
+It took people in Swank’s study three to five years to stabilize on the diet, that is, to get their relapse rates down to a minimum, although there was a big difference by about nine to twelve months.